 Colin Wiles is an independent housing consultant, and former housing association chief executive.
-He currently chairs the eastern regional committee of the Chartered Institute of Housing, and is also a member of the National Housing Federation’s regional committee.
+He is a Fellow of the RSA and has written a regular blog for Inside Housing since 2011.

 Colin Wiles contributes to:

 Comment on: Jeremy Corbyn's housing association problem

 Bob Crow used to say "I was born in a council house and `I'll die in a council house" - he actually lived in a housing association house.
 Even people like him failed to understand the distinction.
 Perhaps a world where all social housing was described as council housing would be no bad thing?
 At least no one would be confused.